DREAMer Student Credits SBVC as Crucial Step in Journey to UC Berkeley

 Vanessa Mendoza wanted to study literature, write novels, and possibly even become an English professor, but that all changed after her first cultural anthropology class.

-At the end of her first year at San Bernardino Valley College, Mendoza began experiencing vertigo spells and migraines.
-They became chronic, and for almost a year, she was unable to attend classes on campus.
+At the end of her first year at San Bernardino Valley College, Mendoza, 26, began experiencing vertigo spells and migraines.
+They became chronic, and for almost 12 months, she was unable to attend classes on campus.
 During this time, Mendoza says she “began to question and think about the social circumstances that made it difficult for me to obtain a proper diagnosis and treatment.”

 Mendoza signed up for an online cultural anthropology course, and upon its conclusion, “felt that I had finally found a lens through which I could understand myself and my experiences related to culture and health.”
 When she was well enough to return to campus, she enrolled in more anthropology classes, and Prof. Melissa King introduced her to other branches of study.